Skore: getting started#

 1. A LogisticRegression which is a linear model

-2. A RandomForestClassifier which is an ensemble of decision trees.
+2. A RandomForestClassifier which is a more powerful model.

 In both cases, we rely on skrub.tabular_pipeline() to choose the proper preprocessing depending on the kind of model.